 Every fridays and saturdays from the beginning of April to the end of October (except August)

-- Nights in charming B&Bs or in agriturismos - double bedroom basis.
+- Nights in 3-stars hotels, charming B&Bs and agriturismos - double bedroom basis.

 - Suitable for everyone.
 The Salento is a flat region.
-Distance: between 30 and 50km a day on quiet roads.
+Distance: between 35 and 63km a day, mainly crossing secondary roads, with sea-breaks, guided visits and Italian lessons.

 - Luggage transfers by vehicle.
 You only need to take with you what you wish to have available during the ride (picnic lunch, camera etc.).